ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca.md

 ## Set up your network
 {: #cloud-setup-wca-network-setup}

-To ensure that your developers can connect the IDE extension or plugin, you need to allow access to {{site.data.keyword.cloud_notm}} URLs.
+To ensure that your developers can connect the IDE extension or plug-in, you need to allow access to {{site.data.keyword.cloud_notm}} URLs.
 Make sure your organization's network allows access to:

 - `https://iam.cloud.ibm.com/`
 - `https://api.dataplatform.cloud.ibm.com/`

-## Instruct developers to add an IDE extension or plugin
+## Instruct developers to add an IDE extension or plug-in
 {: #cloud-setup-wca-install-extension}

 [Organizational users]{: tag-dark-teal}

-Developers need to add the {{site.data.keyword.wca_short}} Microsoft Visual Studio Code extension or the Eclipse IDE plugin.
+Developers need to add the {{site.data.keyword.wca_short}} Microsoft Visual Studio Code extension or the Eclipse IDE plug-in.

-For the instructions, see [Installing the IDE extension or plugin](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-extensions).
+For the instructions, see [Installing the IDE extension or plug-in](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-extensions).

 Copy this link to send the instructions to your developers: